Living that Festival Life | Bumbershoot Seattle

 Now, would you believe me if I said by the end of the show he was the one saying, “Just one more song, let’s stay for just one more, please?” and dancing his heart out to their music?
 Well, it happened, we all were screaming, some of us even crying, because they put on one of the most beautiful, captivating, and emotionally intense shows I have ever seen.
 From having singer Leon Bridges come on stage and belt his heart out, to having an entire drum line perform the last song with them, they were beyond incredible; in fact, I don’t think the dictionary even has a word to describe the extent to which they killed it.

 Ending the weekend like that just brought the whole experience to a phenomenal close.
-I would say Bumbershoot overall was delightfully sfmfstaffising because of how much better the artists did than expected, and refreshing, because of how kind and friendly people were; it was like one big giant family with the sickest beats I’ve ever heard.
+I would say Bumbershoot overall was delightfully surprising because of how much better the artists did than expected, and refreshing, because of how kind and friendly people were; it was like one big giant family with the sickest beats I’ve ever heard.

 Seattle Freeze you say?
 Never freakin’ heard of it.